-This AD was prompted by two engine fan blade-out (FBO) events that resulted in the separation of engine inlet cowl and fan cowl parts from the airplane.
-In one event, fan cowl parts damaged the fuselage, which caused loss of pressurization and subsequential emergency descent.
-The FAA is issuing this AD to address fan cowls that are not strengthened, which, in the event of an FBO occurrence, could depart the nacelle potentially damaging a stabilizer, or the fan cowl striking the fuselage and window.
+This AD was prompted by two engine fan blade-out (FBO) events that resulted in the separation of engine inlet cowl and fan cowl parts from the airplane damaging the fuselage, which caused loss of pressurization and subsequent emergency descent.
+The FBO events also resulted in cracks in the primary exhaust nozzle, which could result in the departure of the primary exhaust nozzle.
+The FAA is issuing this AD to address primary exhaust nozzles that are not strengthened, which during an FBO event, could depart the engine, potentially damaging a stabilizer or striking the fuselage and window.
 The unsafe condition, if not addressed, could result in loss of control of the airplane, or in a rapid decompression and hazard to window-seated passengers aft of the wing.